 Step 5: Package Homemade Scrub.

 You can either store it in an 8-ounce glass jar or transfer smaller quantities to cute little airtight containers to gift.
-I like using smaller containers for lip scrub since you just use a little at a time.
+I like using smaller containers for lip scrub since you just use a little at a time, and friends love receiving a small container as a simple gift.

-Tips for Making & Using a Homemade Scrub for Lips
+Tips for Making and Using a DIY Lip Scrub

-Answers to common questions about making and using a DIY lip scrub with coconut oil and sugar.
+Answers to all of your questions about making and using a DIY lip scrub with coconut oil and sugar, including tips and substitution ideas.

 1. How to use homemade lip scrub for dry lips.